 Another culinary mystery is unveiled today as you stop at an "acetaia," a traditional balsamic vinegar factory to learn how leftover grapes are transformed into the sweet rich vinegar that can sometimes be worth hundreds of dollars (not included in tour package price; may be booked in advance as part of the "artisan food producer visit" service).
 Tradition is beautifully preserved here as the historic methods of production are still in use.

 You'll continue on along back roads to reach your agriturismo, a country house hotel with a working farm, where you'll stay tonight.
 Dinner at the agriturismo may be booked in advance as part of the optional dinner package (dinner is not available on Sundays/Mondays).

 Day 5: Reggio Emilia – Parma (39 miles/62 km)

-Get up early to observe the artistry of a working Parmesan cheese maker on your way out this morning (must be booked in advance; cost not included in tour package price).
+Get an early start this morning to observe the artistry of a working Parmesan cheesemaker on your way out this morning (not included in tour package price; may be booked in advance as part of the "artisan food producer visit" service.
+Cheesemaker is closed Saturdays/Sundays).
 You'll ride along bike paths following an old railroad.
 Your destination is a city where your taste buds will not be disappointed.
 It is, however, a city where the arts flourished also outside of the kitchen: Parmigianino, Corregio, and Giuseppe Verdi are some of the most famous citizens.
-Enjoy time in the historic center and delight your palate with Parma's signature cured ham (prosciutto crudo) and Parmesan cheese, eaten as an aperitivo or perhaps sprinkled on homemade pasta dishes.
-Dinner may be booked for a surcharge.

 Overnight in Parma